12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 Some of my other favorites are the Iberian ham croquettes, patatas bravas, and the tempura asparagus with romesco sauce.
 They also serve grilled octopus, truffled eggs, Iber-burgers, and more.

 And of course, you simply must order a pitcher of wine or cava sangria to pair with your meal!
-Since seating is very limited, you’ll definitely want to make a reservation or go early to get a spot.
+Seating is very limited, so you’ll definitely want to make a reservation or go early to get a spot.

 2. Bar Cañete